Space-time as a structured relativistic continuum: General structure of Lagrangians and their field equations

 Let us now discuss briefly a few consequences of the general covariance, i.e., of the invariance under the group ${\rm Diff}(M)$.
 In these considerations we do not assume our models to be invariant under ${\rm GL}^{+}(n, \mathbb{R})$.

-The group ${\rm Diff}(M)$ involves arbitrary functions, thus the required general covariance implies a system of differential identities \cite{31,32}.
+The group ${\rm Diff}(M)$ involves arbitrary functions, thus, the required general covariance implies a system of differential identities \cite{31,32}.
 They read